Vaccitech/OptiVac/README.md

   -t THREADS, --threads THREADS
                         Specifies number of threads.
 If not specified all available logical cpus are used.
+  --seed
+                        Seed for random ordering of string-of-beads polypeptide.
+                        Default 1
 ```
 Example
 ------